EncinasBartos/TBarrier/Installation.md

     $ cd TBarrier # go to this project's directory
     $ git pull

-If you get an error, it's probably because you modified a notebook.
-In this case, before running `git pull` you will first need to commit your changes.
-I recommend doing this in your own branch, or else you may get conflicts:

-    $ git checkout -b my_branch # you can use another branch name if you want
-    $ git add -u
-    $ git commit -m "describe your changes here"
-    $ git checkout master
-    $ git pull

 Next, let's update the libraries.
 First, let's update `conda` itself:

     $ conda update -c defaults -n base conda